-Good pond filters are designed to provide these two basics – flowing water from your pump, and surface area provided by sponges, lava rock, filter pads etc. The more surface area a filter has – the more bacteria it can support – which results in better water quality.
+Good pond filters are designed to provide these two basics – flowing water provided by your pump, and surface area provided by filter media such as sponges, lava rock, filter pads etc. The more surface area a filter has – the more bacteria it can support – which results in better water quality.

 External box filters, waterfall filters and pond skimmers are very popular types of filters.
 Many of these types of filters come with only a minimum amount of filter media, and they have extra room inside the filter chamber that can be put to better use to increase the bio-filtering capacity of the filter.

 Some filters don’t allow you to add more filter media.
-Pressurized filters or in-pond submerged filters aren’t usually designed with much empty space where you can add more filter media.
+Pressurized filters or in-pond submerged filters aren’t usually designed with much empty space where you can add more media.
 But that doesn’t mean you still can’t increase the filtration in your pond.
 Bacteria aren’t that fussy where they live.
 As long as you provide them with the 2 basic necessities: flowing water and surface area, they will grow anywhere in the pond.
-Mesh bags filled with bio balls or bio blox placed at the base of a waterfall, in a stream, or even next to your pump or an airstone in the bottom of the pond can provide the extra filtration you need.
+Mesh bags filled with bio balls or K1 placed at the base of a waterfall, in a stream, next to your pump or even next to an air diffuser in the bottom of the pond can provide the extra filtration you need.

 Increase the flow to your filter.
 If water is just trickling through your filter it is not likely working as effectively as it could be.
 Increasing the flow close to the maximum flow rate recommended by the filter manufacturer will get the best results.
 Ideally you want to have the volume of your pond circulating through your filter once every 1 to 2 hours

 USE ONLY FISH SAFE MATERIALS.
 Although this seems like a ‘no brainer’, it is very important to use only fish safe or food grade materials in your pond.
-Although products such as furnace filters and dehumidifier pads may look like the perfect filter media, they are sometimes coated with harmful chemicals to prevent mould or fungus or are made from material that is not fish friendly.
+Although products such as furnace filters and dehumidifier pads may look like perfect filter media, they are sometimes coated with harmful chemicals to prevent mould or fungus, or they are made from material that is not fish friendly.

 If you do need to buy a new filter for you pond – find the model that is recommended for your pond then buy the next size bigger.
 Bigger is always better in pond filtration.
 You can’t have too big a filter for your pond, larger filters have more surface area and they don’t have to be cleaned as often (which means less work for you).
 Although filters can be expensive – when compared to the cost of replacing several large koi that have died due to poor water quality – they are well worth it.
 Filters do come in a range of prices, generally the less expensive filter do work well, but require more work when it comes to cleaning them.
-Often, the more expensive filters are much easier to clean and take much less time providing more time for you to enjoy your pond.
+Often, filters that cost a bit more have additional features that make them much easier to clean and take much less time to clean giving you more time to enjoy your pond.